-This is also a bit related to being in tune with your emotions when learning how to set boundaries in relationships.
-Mindfulness is about being present in the moment.
+This is also a bit related to being in tune with your emotions when learning what healthy boundaries are in relationships.

 When I focus on the current moment I am much less concerned with my fears about what others think, or about the past or future.

 Try writing a self awareness inventory for accountability.

-As mentioned earlier negative experiences can teach me what I don’t want.
+As mentioned earlier, negative experiences can teach me what I don’t want.
 Patterns teach me how I can adjust my own behavior as well.
-This also relates to self accountability.

-Consider your present.
 What are your priorities?
 What do you spend most of your time doing?
 Who do you spend most of your time with?
 Is this the way you want your life to look right now?

 This is why it is important to consider the patterns not only in my own life, but in other people’s lives as well.

-While it is loving to forgive and give people second chances… It is not okay to give people excuses to mistreat you repeatedly.
+While it is loving to forgive and give people second chances, it is not okay to give people excuses to mistreat you repeatedly.

 Sometimes a person’s past can be revealing.
 Pay attention to how a relationship behaves around other people.
 If they behave differently around you than others it can be a red flag.

 Do not use someone’s past as a weapon against them.
 You are not trying to rationalize or be co dependent.

 It is time to stop blaming others for any negativity in your life.
 Focus on what is important to you instead of fitting self care into a busy schedule.
-If you are too busy for self care… you are too busy!
+If you are too busy for self care, you are too busy!